kuedan/xstools/readme.md

 # Xonotic Server Tools
 Created by: It'sMe

 Xonotic Server Tools is a collection of functions to manage several [Xonotic](http://www.xonotic.org) servers by loading each server in a seperate [tmux](http://tmux.sourceforge.net/) window.
 Server admins can call those servers by their name.
-The script supports *release* and *git* servers.
+The script supports *release*, *autobuild* and *git* servers.
 Next to servers Xonotic Server Tools can manage rcon2irc bots, too.
 The script also offers a extended folder tree to organize your configuration files, logs and pk3 packages.
 All adjustments can be made in the basic configuration file: **xstools.conf**.

 ## Commands